Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Background

 \section{Background}

-\paragraph{Amortized Bayesian Inference (ABI)} Amortized methods are a subset of the simulation-based inference \citep[SBI;][]{cranmer2020frontier} family.
-Their defining characteristic is the ability to perform zero-shot inference on model parameters $\thetab$ by learning a conditional distribution $q(\thetab \mid \x)$ that requires no further training or approximation algorithms (see Appendix \ref{app:abi_definition} for details).
-The \textit{amortized distribution} $q(\thetab \mid \x)$ is typically parameterized by a generative neural network that can generate random samples $\thetab \sim q(\thetab \mid \x)$, akin to a standard Markov chain Monte Carlo (MCMC) sampler, but orders of magnitude faster.
+\paragraph{Amortized Bayesian Inference (ABI)} Amortized methods \citep{gershman2014amortized, ritchie2016deep, le2017inference} are a subset of the simulation-based inference \citep[SBI;][]{cranmer2020frontier} family.
+Their defining characteristic is the ability to perform zero-shot inference on model parameters $\thetab$ by learning a conditional distribution $q(\thetab \mid \x)$ that requires no further training or auxiliary algorithms for new data $\x$ (see Appendix \ref{app:abi_definition} for details).
+The \textit{amortized distribution} $q(\thetab \mid \x)$ is typically parameterized by an inference network, a generative neural network that can generate random samples $\thetab \sim q(\thetab \mid \x)$ -- akin to a standard Markov chain Monte Carlo (MCMC) sampler, but orders of magnitude faster.
+Often, the inference network is preceded by a summary network $\phi$ that compresses raw observations to learned summary statistics $\phi(\x)$, leveraging probabilistic symmetries in the data \citep{radev2020bayesflow, chen2021neural}.
 Following a potentially expensive simulation-based training phase, the network can be queried with any \textit{new} data $\x_{\text{new}}$ to rapidly approximate the target distribution $p(\thetab \mid \x_{\text{new}})$.
 Initially dismissed as inefficient compared to sequential methods optimized for a specific data set $\x_\tobs$ \citep{papamakarios2016fast}, amortized methods have since achieved notable successes across various domains \citep{burkner2023some, zammit2024neural}.

 \paragraph{Unsupervised Domain Adaptation (UDA)} UDA is a subfield of transductive transfer learning where labeled data is only available for the source domain \smash{$\mathcal{D}_S = \{ (\x^i_S, \y^i_S) \}_{i=1}^{N_S}$}, distributed according to $p_S(\x, \y)$, but not for the target domain $\mathcal{D}_T = \{\x^i_T\}_{i=1}^{N_T}$, distributed according to $p_T(\x_T, \y_T)$ \citep{johansson2019support}.
 UDA methods are based on the seminal theoretical works of \citet{ben2006analysis, ben2010theory}, who introduced generalization bounds for binary classification tasks that bound the risk in the target domain $R_T$ of a hypothesis $h \in \mathcal{H}$: